shantanusaxena135/SoFiAPITestingAssessment/README.md

 # SoFi API Testing Assessment

-This project contains API tests for GET TV endpoint of themoviedb.org as a part of SoFi Technical Assessment
+This project contains API tests for GET TV endpoint of themoviedb.org as a part of SoFi Technical Assessment.
+Tests are located in api/specs directory.

 ## Setup Instructions
 * Go to https://nodejs.org/en/ to download the latest version of node.
 Install node on machine.